HelayLiu/helayliu.github.io/_pages/about.md

 Dr. Han Liu (刘晗 in Chinese) is now a postdoctoral scholar working with [Prof. Shuai Wang](https://home.cse.ust.hk/~shuaiw/) and [Prof. Daoyuan Wu](https://daoyuan14.github.io/), in Department of Computer Science and Engineering at the Hong Kong University of Science and Technology (HKUST).
 I obtained his Ph.D. degree in Software Engineering Institute at East China Normal University (ECNU), under the supervision of [Prof. Yixiang Chen](https://faculty.ecnu.edu.cn/_s43/cyx/main.psp).
 I was also a visiting student at Nanyang Technological University under the supervision of [Prof. Yang Liu](https://personal.ntu.edu.sg/yangliu/) during 2022-2024.
 My research interests include program analysis, vulnerability detection.
 I hope to collaborate with more innovative researchers on various exciting topics in software engineering, program analysis, vulnerability detection, and program synthesis.

-<span style="color:red;">I will join Nankai University as an Associate Professor (100 Young Academic Leaders of Nankai University) in March 2026！</span>
+<span style="color:red;">I will join Nankai University as an Associate Professor(100 Young Academic Leaders of Nankai University) in March 2026！We are looking for Ph.D. students with strong interests in software engineering and security.
+For more details, please refer to the homepage of [Prof. Sen Chen](https://sen-chen.github.io/).</span>